-- 1.3 In December 2022 Cabinet approved a Deed of Variation to the Avenue Road regeneration Development Agreement to include an appropriation condition. - 1.4 To ensure the development can proceed in a timely manner it is necessary for the Council to address any rights and easements that affect the Avenue Road site (as shown edged red on the site plan at Appendix A and hereafter referred to as "the Land") and could prevent development being advanced.
-This report seeks approval to appropriate the Land, so that it is held for planning purposes, thus triggering the protection of s203 Housing and Planning Act 2016 ("HPA 2016"). - 1.5 This approval is subject to Bellway Homes Limited, as the Development Partner, agreeing to indemnify the Council in relation to compensation pursuant to rights to light infringements resulting from the proposed development.
+1.3 To ensure that the development can proceed in a timely manner, the Council needs to address any rights and easements that affect the proposed site (as shown edged red on the site plan at Appendix A and hereafter referred to as ('the Land") and could prevent development being advanced.
+This report seeks approval to appropriate the Land, so that it is held for planning purposes, thus triggering the protection of s203 Housing and Planning Act 2016 ("HPA 2016").